wp-plugins/jquery-colorbox/readme.txt

 10. Theme #10 (IE does not support the CSS3 rounded edges)

 == Frequently Asked Questions ==
+* I installed your plugin, but when I click on a thumbnail, the original picture is loaded directly instead of in the Colorbox.
+What could be the problem?

+Make sure that your theme uses the `wp_head();` function in the HTML head-tag.

+I have seen problems where other plugins include their own versions of the jQuery library my plugin uses.
+Chances are that the other jQuery library is loaded after the one that I load.
+If that happens, the colorbox features are overwritten.

+Maybe the images you want jQuery Colorbox to work on are added by a plugin and the images are added after jQuery Colorbox manipulates the HTML when rendering your blog.

 * I have installed and activated (or updated) jQuery Colorbox, but it doesn't show up when I click on a thumbnail in my blog.
 Is the plugin broken?

 Since version 2.0, jQuery Colorbox' automatic behaviour can be switched on and off in the settings.
 That way, you can apply the Colorbox functionality manually to single images.